crapp80/mockups/Facebook/readme.txt

-Mockup created during the Web Development Prep Course at Viking Code School.
+This Mockup was created during the Web Development Prep Course at Viking Code School.
+The goal was, to rebuild Facebook.

-Mockup is created with Balsamiq Mockups 3.
+This Mockup is created with Balsamiq Mockups 3.